Skip to content

 Yucatán, made easier to explore.

-A practical field guide to Mérida, Valladolid, Chichén Itzá, cenotes, ruins, beaches, haciendas, pueblos, food, transport, tours, and days on the road that actually make sense.
+A practical field guide to Mérida, cenotes, ruins, beaches, towns, food, and the places in between.

 Mérida